Treatment for Testicular Cancer in Sacramento, CA

 Young men should perform monthly self-exams as a screening tool.
 While in the shower and using your thumb and forefinger, look for any changes in shape, lumps or nodules, unusual firmness, or tenderness.

 If you’re experiencing symptoms of testicular cancer, don’t wait to see a specialist.
-The board-certified urologists with Advanced Urology have extensive experience helping patients in the Sacramento area with testicular cancer diagnosis and treatment.
-Give our Folsom office a call today at (916) 936-1010, or call our Carmichael office at (916) 245-2444 to schedule an appointment.
+For patients in the Sacramento area, the board-certified urologists with Advanced Urology are here to help.
+Urologist Javid Javidan, MD is board-certified by the American Board of Urology and has extensive experience helping patients in the Sacramento area with testicular cancer diagnosis and treatment.
+Give our Folsom clinic a call today at (916) 936-1010, or call our Carmichael clinic at (916) 245-2444 to schedule an appointment.
 You can also request an appointment at either location through our secure online form.
 We’ve diagnosed and treated testicular cancer in patients from Sonora, Jamestown, Columbia, Soulsbyville, Angels Camp, Arnold, Altaville, Groveland, Oakdale, Turlock, Riverbank, and Modesto.

 Although this is a relatively rare cancer, you should be aware of the risk factors.
 Some of these risk factors include: